IQ404/8599-ray-tracer/README.md

 ## Housekeeping:

 - When developing this project, the code is running on <ins>11980HK</ins> and <ins>RTX3080 (laptop version)</ins>.

 - The code is written in Visual Studio 2022 with C++20.

+  Note that if you want to run from the source code, you do need a C++20 compiler since we are indeed using C++20 features.

 - This implementation uses RIGHT-handed coordinate systems.